 - Whether you would like to request a closed (private) session to discuss any sensitive information.
 Please contact your adviser at the earliest opportunity if this would be helpful.

-Read our guide for more information on taking part in our work:
+Read our hints and tips when preparing to be a patient expert (PDF) for more information on taking part in our work.

 At the meeting